Julie-Ann is a longtime freelance writer who loves sharing her knowledge of chefs and cooking with others.

-Oliver is one of the most recognizable of chefs today, especially has his new television programs, such as the Emmy Award Winning show, Jamie's Food Revolution on ABC in the United States.
-He has also done numerous specials including Jamie's Fowl Dinners and Eat to Save Your Life.
-The chef's television programs have broadcast in the UK, the USA, South Africa, Australia, Brazil, Japan and Iceland.
-His books have been translated into 30 languages.
-His more recent claim to fame is the book Jamie's 30 Minute Meals.
-It sold a million copies in the UK and has been one of the fastest selling non fiction books of all time.
+Oliver is one of the most recognisable chefs today, and some of his television programmes have aired in other countries, such as the Emmy Award–winning show Jamie's Food Revolution on ABC in the United States.
+Additionally, his programmes have been broadcast in the UK, the USA, South Africa, Australia, Brazil, Japan and Iceland.
+He has also done numerous specials, including Jamie's Fowl Dinners and Eat to Save Your Life.
+His books have been translated into 30 languages and become bestsellers.
+For example, Jamie's 30 Minute Meals sold a million copies in the UK and became one of the fastest-selling nonfiction books of all time.

 9. Rick Stein

-He himself has won numerous awards including the CaterSearch 100 14th Most Influential Chef in the UK in 2005.
-He won the Cornwall Tourist Award for outstanding service to Cornwall 2002 and the Glenfiddich Trophy in 2001.
+He himself has won numerous awards, including the CaterSearch 100 14th Most Influential Chef in the UK in 2005.
+He won the Cornwall Tourist Award for outstanding service to Cornwall in 2002 and the Glenfiddich Trophy in 2001.

 8. Keith Floyd

 Keith Floyd, who died in September 2009, was a well-known chef that started out in the '70s owning restaurants.
 Unfortunately, his restaurants would soon crumble and close their doors.
 He wrote a book called Floyd’s Food prior to becoming famous as a chef.
 He was also known as a radio personality or radio chef in Bristol, and then he forged into the spotlight on television as a TV chef.

 His financial problems continued until about 2008 when he took on a new venture restaurant called Floyd’s Brasserie in Phuket.
 He also owned a bar called Koh Samui in Thailand.
 Keith Floyd travelled around the world to perform cooking shows and was even featured on children’s television series.